serek8/Kernel-JOS/README.md

 # Kernel for x64-64bit

-This is an implementation of a simple kernel for x64 processors.
+This is an implementation of a simple 64 bit kernel for x86 processors.
 It's a small project just to learn how operating systems work and understand recent security meltdowns.

 ### Features: